imang212/MSW-zapocet/README.md

-I used here numerical python modules for graphs create.
-With Numpy, Scipy, Pandas, Matplotlib library and more.
+I used numerical python modules for graphs create.
+Worked with Numpy, Scipy functions, Pandas, Matplotlib, math and time.